MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-item-templates.md

 You can now add an item based on this template to a Universal Windows project from the **Add New Item** dialog box.

-### To enable templates for specific project sub-types
+### To enable templates for specific project subtypes

-You can specify that your template should only appear for only certain project sub-types, such as Windows, Office, Database, or Web.
+You can specify that your template should only appear for only certain project subtypes, such as Windows, Office, Database, or Web.

 1. Locate the ProjectType element in the .vstemplate file for the item template.